it-dept-cis/Essential-Guide-to-Election-Security/docs/source/Maturity/maturity_bp_mapping.rst

 In addition to the above, you should be implementing some measures of particular importance to the election community:

 1. Join the :doc:`EI-ISAC <BPs/join_ei_isac>`.
 .. #.
-Become a member of the EI-ISAC’s Peer Support Tool so you can ask questions and find practical guidance from election officials facing the same concerns as you.
+Become a member of the `EI-ISAC’s Peer Support Tool <url>`_ so you can ask questions and find practical guidance from election officials facing the same concerns as you.
 #.
 Put your website on a .gov domain through the _`dotgov.gov <https://dotgov.gov>` program.
 #.
 Implement an :doc:`endpoint protection <BPs/endpoint_protection>` program through a commercial provider or for free through the EI-ISAC.
 #.
 Implement the :doc:`malicious domain blocking and reporting <BPs/mdbr>` tool for free through the EI-ISAC.